Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4/lesson-4.md

 ![](assets/netlify-signup.png)

-Sign up with your GitHub account.
  You’ll see  Netlify offers a range of options, including a simple email/password combination.

+ - Sign up with your GitHub account.

 You need to be logged in with GitHub, as it is arguably the most common.
 However, even if you choose another provider, the meat and potatoes of the lesson here will work in the same way.
 The main differences will be around signin, choosing your repository and any special GitHub commands.